Higher degree by research enrolment guide

 Failure to maintain satisfactory academic progress, as outlined in the Supporting HDR progress process, may result in a suspension of scholarship payments.

-Further details relating to terms and conditions of your scholarship can be found within the Research Scholarship Terms and Conditions (PDF 326KB 10p)
+Further details relating to the terms and conditions of your scholarship can be found within the HDR Scholarship Terms and Conditions.

 Please read this document carefully before accepting your scholarship.